 After you use your recovery code, we'll generate a new one.
 It is important to save this new recovery code somewhere other than on the device you use for the Google Authenticator app.

 AlterEgo Login Credentials

 AlterEgo is a two-factor authentication system that adds an extra layer of security to protect your MailChimp data.
-Once enabled for a MailChimp account, an AlterEgo passcode is required each time you log in to MailChimp.
-An AlterEgo passcode is different from your MailChimp password.
-AlterEgo passcodes are random and must be generated by the AlterEgo app.
-If you're having trouble using AlterEgo to log in to MailChimp, take a look at the suggestions below.
+After it is enabled for a MailChimp account, an AlterEgo passcode is required each time you log in to MailChimp.
+If you’re having trouble using AlterEgo to log in to MailChimp, take a look at the suggestions below.

 - A prompt for an AlterEgo passcode indicates AlterEgo is already enabled for your MailChimp login.